 Dan Griliopoulos is Lead Content Editor at Improbable.
 He was a journalist for fifteen years.

-Our company does something quite complex in a very new field, so it’s understandable that people find us hard to categorise.
+We understand that our company does something quite complex in a very new field, so people find us hard to categorise.
 Generally, when seeking understanding, people tend to look for familiar comparisons, and “virtual worlds” and “virtual reality” are close enough to connect.